 Red Bull doesn’t just have energy drinks and Formula 1 cars, but they also have their own record label.
 The biggest act on their roster is Awolnation, which has scored a top 10 hit on the Billboard Rock chart.
 They even have a music academy.

 One thing you can say about Red Bull is that the company loves sports, in particular Formula 1.
 It’s been estimated the company spends $500 million a year on Formula 1.
 The company has two F1 teams, Red Bull Racing and Toro Rosso.
+Their main choice of F1 is the British Aston Martin.

 Red Bull Racing won four straight F1 constructor’s and driver’s championships in 2010, 2011, 2012 and 2013. this championship run also produced 4 time world champion Sebastian Vettel.